pk8189/energy_data/readme.md

 Click the `name` field on the explore page to see the visual.
 I decided that showing the kwH of each building would provide the most helpful visual because these example CSVs have no water data.
 ![Visual component](visual_component.png)

+### Other Notes:
+Tested on Mac OS Catalina 10.15.4